Co-authored by Dr. Kate Kingsbury* and Dr. Andrew Chesnut

 6. Besides her darkening complexion, La Morena remained relatively unchanged in artistic renditions until as recently as the 1980s.
 And the first artists to experiment with novel depictions of the Empress of the Americas were Mexican-Americans who didn’t feel as culturally and religiously constrained as their Mexican counterparts in exploring new ways of representing her utilizing all kinds of media.
 A bare-breasted Guadalupe created by artist Paz Winshtein was the object of considerable controversy when it was exhibited at a gallery in Santa Fe, New Mexico, in 2014.

 7. The etymology of her name is also the subject of considerable debate.
 Some linguists and historians point to Nahuatl origins while others, more convincingly, remind us that the name Guadalupe already existed in Spain, and thus we should look there for its etymological genesis.
 There is little doubt that the prefix “Guada” derives from the Arabic “wadi” or river valley.
-The jury, however, remains out on “lupe,” which many assert comes from the Spanish “lobo” (lupus in Latin) or wolf.
+The jury, however, remains out on “lupe,” which many assert comes from the Spanish “lobo” (lupus in Latin) or wolf.8.
+Guadalupe was an integral part of the world’s first great popular rebellion of the twentieth century, the Mexican Revolution (1910-20).
+Fighting under the slogan “land and liberty,” revolutionary peasant leader Emiliano Zapata and his fighters carried the Mestiza Mary on banners into battle against Mexican oligarchs.
+Some Zapatista guerrillas carried on the tradition during their uprising in 1994 in the southern state of Chiapas.

 9. In 1929 the official photographer of the old Basilica claimed to have discovered the image of a bearded man in the right eye of the original image of Guadalupe.
 Two decades later another “expert” not only confirmed the presence of the original bearded man but also claimed to see it in both her eyes.
 Since then, the “secret of her eyes” has expanded to include images of an entire family supposedly visible in both of her pupils.
 For believers, the images are reflections of what Guadalupe saw when she appeared almost five centuries ago to Saint Juan Diego.